HackSquadDev/.github/profile/README.md

 </p>

 <h2 align="center">
-Welcome to Hacksquad 2022!
+Welcome to Hacksquad 2023!
 </h2>
 <h3 align="center">
 Contribute code as a squad, meet community members, participate in workshops, and win SWAG
 </h3>

 With the fantastic atmosphere of Hacktoberfest, we have decided to create Hacksquad.
-Hacksquad is here to enhance your **Swag**, meet with more community members and participate in workshops from our great sponsors.
+Hacksquad is here to enhance your **Swag**, meet with more community members, and participate in workshops from our great sponsors.

 <a href="https://www.hacksquad.dev/#sponsors">
   </br>